A Vidi Case Study

 Magic basketball culture for fans, by fans

-The Sixth Man Show (SMS) began as a podcast, but quickly evolved into something larger—a cultural forum where Orlando Magic fans could gather, debate, celebrate, and build the stories that shape modern basketball culture.
+The Sixth Man Show (SMS) began as a podcast, but even more, a community forum where Orlando Magic fans can gather, debate, celebrate, and build the stories that shape the Orlando Magic fandom.

-When Jonathan and Kevin from the SMS team approached Vidi, they wanted a brand identity that matched the gravity of their influence: a visual system capable of holding the lore of Magic basketball, from the nostalgia to the grit and energy of today’s fan-driven storytelling.
-SMS wasn’t content to be “just a show.”
-They wanted to become an institution of Orlando Magic culture—a tavern for community, a herald for fandom, and a multiverse to honor all eras of Magic history.
+When Jonathan and Kevin from the SMS team approached Vidi, they wanted a brand identity worthy of holding the lore of Magic basketball, from the nostalgia to the grit and energy of today’s fan-driven storytelling.
+They were ready to step into their next level as an institution of Orlando Magic culture—a tavern for community, a herald for fandom, and a multiverse to honor all eras of Magic history.

 Cultural Immersion